kenankocadurdu/kenankocadurdu.github.io/_pages/about.md

   - /about.html
 ---

-I am a results-driven specialist in AI and Machine Learning with a strong background in software engineering.
+Fueled by my academic and industry journey, I'm progressing as a medical informatics researcher and software developer, enthusiastically striving to make unique contributions at the dynamic intersection of medicine and technology.
 I am deeply committed to improving healthcare through advanced technology.
 With a substantial experience of over 3 years in designing and implementing AI solutions, I am well-prepared to contribute significantly to the transformation of the healthcare industry.
 I am enthusiastic about collaborating with an international team and leading the progress of AI-driven applications.